The National Geographic SIM Card

 What is the difference between a micro SIM card and a nano SIM card?

 The quick answer is, very little in terms of size but a lot in terms of compatibility.
-The nano SIM card is just a small fraction smaller than the micro SIM card but if you try to put a micro SIM card into a nano sized SIM tray, it won't fit, and vice versa.
-You can get an adapter to adapt up from a nano SIM card to a micro or even standard SIM card but of course, you cannot adapt down.
-If you SIM card size it too large, you can manually cut it (there are vides on Youtube showing how to do this) or you can purchase a cutter online.
+The nano SIM card is just a small fraction smaller than the micro SIM card, but if you try to put a micro SIM card into a nano sized SIM tray, it won't fit, and vice versa.
+You can get an adapter to size up from a nano SIM to a micro SIM or even standard SIM, but you cannot adapt down.

 What is a mini SIM card?

 Some phones refer to the SIM card size as mini.
 A mini SIM card is also known as the standard size SIM card.
 In the 90's, there were phones that took SIM cards that were the size of a credit card and hence, when the smaller size came out, what we now refer to as a standard size SIM was referred to as the mini SIM.
 Some phone manufacturers still use this antiquated nomenclature which, admittedly, adds to the confusion.

 Will I have to put in any settings on my phone in order to use the SIM card?

 There are no setting you need to enable or change to use the voice and texting features of the SIM, if you plan on using data then yes, you will have to change the APN on your phone as per the information provided with your SIM card.
 This is typically easy to access in your phone's settings.
 Please refer to the instruction guide for your phone or, better yet, go online to view a step by step either video or webpage that shows you exactly how to do this.

 Simply insert your SIM and power on the handset.
 Once you register a network (show reception bars) your service is active.
 You can do this in the US or Canada.
 Your service is valid for 12 months from the day of activation and gives you 12 more months of service life from each time it simply registers on a network.